Pronunciation of English ⟨th⟩: ⟨th⟩ for /θ/ and /ð/

-th for /t/
+⟨th⟩ for /t/

 Since neither //tʰ// nor //θ// was a native sound in Latin, the tendency emerged at the latest in medieval Latin, to substitute //t//.
 Thus, in many modern languages, including French and German, the th digraph is used in Greek loan-words to represent an original //θ//, but is now pronounced //t//: examples are French théâtre, German Theater.
 In some cases, this etymological th, which has no remaining significance for pronunciation, has been transferred to words in which there is no etymological justification for it.
 For example, German Tal ('valley', cognate with English dale) appears in many place-names with an archaic spelling Thal (contrast Neandertal and Neanderthal).
 The German spelling reform of 1901 largely reversed these, but they remain in some proper nouns.
 The name Rothschild is an example of this, being a compound of rot[h] ("red") and Schild ("shield").

 Examples of this are also to be found in English, perhaps influenced immediately by French.
 In some Middle English manuscripts, th appears for t or d: tho 'to' or 'do', thyll till, whythe white, thede deed.
-In Modern English we see it in Esther, Thomas, Thames, thyme and the old spelling of Satan as Sathan.
+In Modern English it can be observed in Esther, Thomas, Thames, thyme and the old spelling of Satan as Sathan.
 More recently, the name of the capital of Nepal was often written Katmandu down to the late 20th century, but is now usually spelt Kathmandu.

 In a small number of cases, this spelling later influenced the pronunciation: amaranth, amianthus and author have spelling pronunciations with //θ//, and some English speakers use //θ// in Neanderthal.

-th for /th/
+⟨th⟩ for /th/

 A few English compound words, such as lightheaded or hothouse, have the letter combination th split between the parts, though this is not a digraph.
 Here, the t and h are pronounced separately (light-headed) as a cluster of two consonants.
-Other examples are anthill, goatherd, lighthouse, outhouse, pothead; also in words formed with the suffix -hood: knighthood, and the similarly formed Afrikaans loanword apartheid.
+Other examples are anthill, goatherd, hothead, lighthouse, outhouse, pothead; also in words formed with the suffix -hood: knighthood, and the similarly formed Afrikaans loanword apartheid.
 In a few place names ending in t+ham, the t-h boundary has been lost and become a spelling pronunciation, for example Grantham.
 However, Witham (the town in Essex, not the river in Lincolnshire which is pronounced with //ð//), retains the boundary.